Paul C. Watler

 - Epstein v.
 Gray Television, Inc., 474 F.Supp.
 835 (S.D.
 Tex.
 2007); companion opinion, 2007 WL 295632.
 Opinions on personal jurisdiction and venue in media libel case over “bad medicine” news reports.
-Case non-suited by plaintiff-physician after venue transfer to South Carolina.
+Case non-suited by plaintiff-physician after district court granted motion to transfer venue to South Carolina.

 - Revell v.
 Lidov, 317 F.3d 467, (5th Cir.
 2002).
 Dismissal affirmed of Internet libel case for lack of personal jurisdiction over defendants.